NickCassab/Mallard/README.md

 # AirtableGH
- A Grasshopper Plugin to connect Grasshopper to the easily editable database tool Airtable, based on the CSharp fork of the Airtable API by ngonicholas
+ A Grasshopper Plugin to connect Grasshopper to the easily editable database tool Airtable, based on the CSharp fork of the Airtable API by ngonicholas, please visit his page for more information https://github.com/ngocnicholas/airtable.net